 |MJA, MDA National, Nossal Global Health Prize (PDF 88 KB)||AUD 1000||Experience in a low resource country|

 OS-HELP is a Commonwealth loan that assists students with study overseas.
 It only applies before you commence your final year.
-Refer to the Academic Administration page for more information.
+Refer to the OS-HELP Guidelines and Application Form page for more information.

 Deciding where to go for your elective can be a daunting task.
 Let's face it, when you have the whole world to choose from, the choices may seem endless.
 There will be a few factors which will narrow down your choice: